onlyhooops/apple-music-downloader/README.md

 [English](#) / [简体中文](./README-CN.md)

+> [!WARNING]
+> **⚠️ Experimental Branch Warning**
+>
+> This is a personal experimental branch with extensive modifications.
+It contains numerous unknown bugs and risks.
+Use at your own risk!
+>
+> This branch includes experimental features that have not been fully tested and may cause data loss, download failures, or other unforeseen issues.
+For production use, please use the official stable release.

 **A powerful Apple Music downloader supporting high-quality audio formats including ALAC, Dolby Atmos, Hi-Res Lossless, and Music Videos.**

 Original script by Sorrow.
 Enhanced with numerous improvements and optimizations.